suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 The second line imports the ``sim`` module from the ``netpyne`` package.
 The ``sim`` module provides functions to easily create and simulate networks based on these parameters.

 The third line calls the ``createSimulateAnalyze`` function, which runs a standard sequence of commands to create and simulate the network, and save and plot data.
-It requires the following 2 arguments:
+It requires the following two arguments:

 * ``netParams`` - an object of class NetParams to store network parameters (e.g. cell properties, populations, connectivity)

 * ``simConfig`` - an object of class SimConfig to store simulation options (e.g. duration, dt, recording and plotting options, etc.)

 In this case we are using a set of predefined parameters specified in the ``HHTut`` module (Hodgkin-Huxley network example).
-The ``HHTut`` module contains the 2 required objects: ``netParams`` and ``simConfig``.
+The ``HHTut`` module contains the two required objects: ``netParams`` and ``simConfig``.

 To run the model just execute the `tut1.py` script.
 One way to do this is to run this shell command::

-	nrniv -python tut1.py
+	python tut1.py

 If you successfully installed MPI (e.g. OpenMPI) and NEURON with MPI support, you can simulate the model in parallel using multiple cores/processors by typing::